jrzelling/ClosingRandomWalk/README.md

 The function continually generates a csv file of coordinates and to visualize different paths, manually run the function (Shift-Enter) to read different csv files into the plot output.

+Upon first running the notebook, each cell must be run sequentially from the first cell to the last cell.
+However Only the last cell needs to be run in order to generate different outputs since the csv files will be automatically regenerating and overwriting the old files.

 ![Output](/Screen Shot 2016-09-11 at 11.43.20 PM.png?raw=true "Output")

 Sample Image